The Best Home Barista Espresso Machine & Grinder Setups

 Check Price - Shop Coffee

-The Casa V is a stunning looking home barista espresso coffee machine from German espresso machine manufacturer, ECM.
+The Casa V is a stunning looking home barista espresso coffee machine from German espresso coffee machine manufacturer, ECM.

-It’ll set you back around three hundred quid more than the Rancilio Silvia, so about four hundred more than the Gaggia Classic Pro, but keep in mind that while these machines need a little of investment (namely a PID) to tame them for temp stability, the Casa V is temp stable out of the box and mainly less quirky.
+It’ll set you back around three hundred quid more than the Rancilio Silvia, so about four hundred more than the Gaggia Classic Pro, nevertheless keep in mind that while these machines need a little of investment (namely a PID) to tame them for temp stability, the Casa V is temp stable out of the box and mainly less quirky.

 Steam ready time with the Casa V (or Casa 5 – why do some firms use roman numerals?
-Weird!) is just 30 seconds, due to the powerful heating aspect, so that’s a clear advantage over the Silvia.
+Weird!) is just 30 seconds, due to the powerful heating element, so that’s a clear advantage over the Silvia.

-So if you were thinking along the lines of the Rancilio Silvia, but you had a few hundred quid more to play with – you’d be investing in better shot quality out of the box without fitting a PID, faster steam ready time, more powerful steam, a bigger drip tray and water tank, and overall a higher end espresso machine inside and out.
+So if you were thinking along the lines of the Rancilio Silvia, nevertheless you had a few hundred quid more to play with – you’d be investing in better shot quality out of the box without fitting a PID, faster steam ready time, more powerful steam, a bigger drip tray and water tank, and overall a higher end espresso coffee machine inside and out.

 ECM Classika PID Espresso coffee Machine